Density Estimation via Binless Multidimensional Integration: Binless Multidimensional Thermodynamic Integration

 \subsubsection{Restriction to the intrinsic manifold and adaptive neighbourhood selection}

 In order to restrict density estimates to the intrinsic data manifold, the first step is to reliably estimate its ID, $d$.
 In this work we adopt the \textit{TwoNN} estimator~\cite{Facco2017} as implemented in~\cite{Glielmo2022DADApyDA}.
 The next assumption is that the data manifold $\mathcal{M}$ is Riemannian \cite{ozakin2009}.
-In this setting, on a small enough scale, geodesic distances on $\mathcal{M}$ are equal to Euclidean distances in the $d$-dimensional tangent hyperplane to $\mathcal{M}$; these are in turn equivalent to Euclidean distances in the embedding space of dimension $D$, since the PDF vanishes outside $\mathcal{M}$ \cite{Rodriguez2018,Carli2021} (see Fig. \ref{fig:ABCD}A).
+In this setting, on a small enough scale, geodesic distances on $\mathcal{M}$ are equal to Euclidean distances in the $d$-dimensional tangent hyperplane to $\mathcal{M}$; these are in turn equivalent to Euclidean distances in the embedding space of dimension $D$, since the PDF vanishes outside $\mathcal{M}$ \cite{Rodriguez2018,Carli2021} (see Fig.~\ref{fig:ABCD}A).
 Therefore, small local hyperspherical volumes in $\mathcal{M}$ can be computed as the volume of an Euclidean $d$-ball.
 We remark that an accurate estimate of $d$ is crucial to estimate these volumes.
 BMTI also relies on the definition of the number $k_i$ of nearest neighbours for each point $i$ of the dataset.
-This is needed for two reasons: it selects a local region of space $\Omega_i$ for the estimation of NLD gradients, making the gradient estimates, and thus BMTI, point-adaptive and more robust in high dimensions; it allows for the construction of a directed NG in which $i$ is connected to $j$ when $j$ is in $\Omega_i$, which is essential for BMTI integration, as depicted at the top-right of Fig.~\ref{fig:ABCD}E. In our specific case, for each point $i$, we select the largest number of neighbours $k_i$ over which the density does not vary significantly using the likelihood ratio test proposed in \cite{Rodriguez2018}, where $k_i$ gradually increases until the density of point $i$ and its $k_i$th nearest neighbour are statistically different according to a certain tolerance.
-We refer to the original paper for an extended explanation of this technique.
+This is needed for two reasons: it selects a local region of space $\Omega_i$ for the estimation of NLD gradients, making the gradient estimates, and thus BMTI, point-adaptive and more robust in high dimensions; it allows for the construction of a directed NG in which $i$ is connected to $j$ when $j$ is in $\Omega_i$, which is essential for BMTI integration, as depicted at the top-right of Fig.~\ref{fig:ABCD}E. In our specific case, for each point $i$, we select the largest number of neighbours $k_i$ over which the density does not vary significantly.
+For this purpose, we use the likelihood ratio test proposed in \cite{Rodriguez2018}, where $k_i$ gradually increases until the density of point $i$ and its $k_i$-th nearest neighbour are statistically different according to a certain tolerance.
+We refer the reader to Sec. \ref{append:k_adaptive-kstar_dc} of the SM for an intuitive explanation and visualisation, and to the original paper for an extended explanation of this technique.
 Fig.~\ref{fig:ABCD}B illustrates the adaptive selection of $k_i$ and the construction of the neighbourhood graph.
+Note that alternative NG selection methods can also be adopted.
+While BMTI performance will depend on the adaptivity and ability of the NG to define appropriately-sized neighbourhoods, the BMTI algorithm is defined for any choice of $\{k_i\}_i$.
+In Sec \ref{append:k_adaptive-effect_on_BMTI} of the SM, we test the performance of BMTI with different choices of adaptive and fixed neighbourhood sizes.
+Overall, BMTI displays robustness with respect to the NG selection and consistently outperforms $k$NN estimators.